 The tarnished swan, who living had no note But petulantly hissed, alike at dogs and men.
 When death approached, unlocked its sullen throat Squawked once at God, and never hissed again.
+Finally a more recent poem which John has kindly offered to us

-After Copenhagen, After All -John Poynter
+After Copenhagen, After All - John Poynter

-I The Last Scene of Hamlet
+The Last Scene of Hamlet